Athens Bankruptcy Attorneys & Lawyers

-For most Chapter 7 bankruptcy cases in Northen Alabama, our Athens bankruptcy lawyers are currently charging a flat rate attorney fee of $850.
-If you live in Athens, Decatur, Hartselle, or the surrounding areas of Morgan or Limestone County, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Northern Division.
+For most Chapter 7 bankruptcy cases in Northern Alabama, our Athens bankruptcy lawyers are currently charging a flat rate attorney fee.
+If you need a bankruptcy lawyer in Decatur, Athens, Hartselle, or the surrounding areas of Morgan or Limestone County, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Northern Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Athens or anywhere else in Limestone County, then your bankruptcy hearing will be in downtown Decatur, Alabama and our Athens bankruptcy lawyer will be there with you.

 Call our Athens bankruptcy lawyer today so we can go over the process of filing for debt relief and discuss your options.
 Normally, there are two types of consumer bankruptcy you can file, Chapter 7 or Chapter 13.